 Standardised lighting helps flexographic printers working with brand or spot colours ensure they meet the high standards expected.
 VeriVide’s specialist print and packaging range ensures that finished products are accurate representations of the original design.

 VeriVide CCC’s are used to ensure consistency of colour and quality of print runs against proofs.
-VeriVide CCC’s are also used in showrooms to aid client presentations and demonstrate capability to build and retain business.
+Use VeriVide CCC’s in showrooms to aid client presentations and demonstrate capability to build and retain business.
 In a highly competitive industry that is constantly in search of an advantage, standardised assessment conditions allow for consistent replication of colour and colour branding.
-VeriVide products allow you to visually assess deviation of spot colours against colour standards as well as between proofs and samples from print runs.
+Likewise, VeriVide products allow you to visually assess deviation of spot colours against colour standards as well as between proofs and samples from print runs.